sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-13-socket-chapter7.md

     * you need to use **std::ostringstream** to construct `binary_oarchive` object
     * you can deserialize the data by simply using `>>` (input operator)
         * then, you are able to **send** the **text** data which is **serialized** and returned from `oss.str()`
+- it's also note worthing that if you want to handle the error inside another function which uses its return value for another purpose
+    * you can accomplish this by throwing **exception classess**

 ### Boost Serialization - Client
 ```c++